gilcu2/minimal_path/README.md

     6 --> 10[9]
 ```

-represented in a text like
+represented in a text file like

 ```text
 7